hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

 - It's recommended to use `copyq` for large data transfer "as there is limited internet bandwidth available for jobs in the normal queues"
 - We can also use `rsync` (which can be resumed)

+&nbsp;
 # Other important commands
 - `nci_account`: check storage and compute allocation with usage

+&nbsp;
 # Service unit (SU) calculation
+For gpuvolta queue,
 - Number of cpu cores = 12 * number of gpu
-- For gpuvolta queue, SU estimate = 3 SUs/core/h
+- SU estimate = 3 SUs/core/h
-    - E.g., if I use 4 GPUs for 8 hours, SUs = 3\*4\*12\*8 = 1152 SUs
+    - So, using 4 GPUs for 8 hours, SUs = 3\*4\*12\*8 = 1152 SUs

 &nbsp;

-# Access from Gadi terminal &ndash; not required if ARE is sufficient
+# Access Gadi terminal &ndash; not required if ARE is sufficient
 ## Access login node from a linux terminal
 `ssh <username>@gadi.nci.org.au`

-## Submitting interactive job (accessing a compute node where I can interactively use resources, i.e., run programs)
+## Submit interactive job (accessing a compute node where I can interactively use resources, i.e., run programs)
 `qsub -I -qgpuvolta  -P<project id> -lwalltime=01:00:00,ncpus=48,ngpus=4,mem=48GB,jobfs=200GB,storage=gdata/<project id>,wd`

 - No internet access after login :(
     - So, if the program requires internet, it won't work!

+&nbsp;
 # Manuals / helpful resources
 - [https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi](https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi)
 - [https://opus.nci.org.au/display/Help/Python](https://opus.nci.org.au/display/Help/Python)